Enjoy the Danish nature all year round – weather is no excuse

 Their site has a nice English language version with a lot of information and also suggestions for activities and some suggested walking trips.

 Unfortunately, the detailed maps and pdf descriptions are still only in Danish, however, they are easy to read and download or print out.

 To find the maps go to the Danish subsite naturoplevelser/naturguider.

-Here the page, naturguider, opens up with a map of Denmark as well as lists, organised alphabetically and by region.
+Here the page, naturguider, opens with a map of Denmark as well as lists organised alphabetically by area as well as by region.